MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sqldev-download-the-sample-data.md

 ## Query data for verification

-As a validation step, query the database to confirm the data was uploaded.
+As a validation step, run a query to confirm the data was uploaded.

-+ In Object Explorer, under Databases and NYCTaxi_sample, right-click **dbo.nyctaxi_sample** and choose **Select Top 1000 Rows** to return some data.
+1. In Object Explorer, under Databases, expand the **NYCTaxi_Sample** datatabase, and then open the Tables folder.

+2. Right-click the **dbo.nyctaxi_sample** and choose **Select Top 1000 Rows** to return some data.

 ## Next steps